mmomtchev/nobind/README.md

 ### `nullptr`

-By default, when a C++ method returns a `nullptr`, `nobind` will convert it to `null` in JavaScript.
+By default, when a C++ method returns a `nullptr`, `nobind17` will convert it to `null` in JavaScript.
 This behavior can be overridden by specifying `Nobind::ReturnNullThrow` as a return attribute - in this case the method will throw.
 If the method is asynchronous, it will reject.

 ### Combining attributes